We are still populating the content of this page, so check back often for new materials!

 Utah Center for Water Resources Research - The UWRL operates within an academic environment & collaborates with government & private sectors to address technical & societal aspects of water-related issues, including quality, quantity, distribution, & conjunctive use.

 Utah State University Extension - The Extension system continues its longstanding tradition of extending the university to the people to improve the quality of life for individuals, families, & communities.
-Of particular interest are the Agricultural Water Issues & Irrigation Resources webpages.
+Of particular interest is the Agricultural Irrigation Resources webpage.

 Utah State University Agricultural Experiment Station – The Utah Agricultural Experiment Station (UAES) is part of a network of researchers & facilities at the nation’s land-grant universities & is committed to improving agriculture & natural resources for the people of Utah.
 Experiment station research provides the science-based information used by Extension specialists & agents to assist people in every state in the nation.
 The UAES supports hundreds of research projects & operates labs that test soils, plant tissue, irrigation water & livestock feed.
 It researches food safety & processing, plant & animal genetics, economic & social forces that shape families & communities, & brings agriculture into harmony with sustainable use of natural resources.